raindropio/mobile/README.md

 - Share extension
 - Login in with Google, Facebook, Twitter and Vkontakte
 - Themes support
-- Multilingual UI: translate to 21 languages
+- Multilingual UI: translated to 21 languages

 ## Install
 1. Rename `.env_example` to `.env`